radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 ----------

 The main drawback is that the interpreter code is likely to be more complex, and so more prone to bugs.
 It might also be less performant.
+It is conceivable that the interpreter has two modes, one with serialisable state, and one that is optimised for performance.

 Alternatives
 -------------

 The alternative is to only serialise the projection of the state that is relevant to the app.
-The question then arises of how to update this projection given new inputs:
+The question then arises of how to update this projection given new inputs.
 The function which performs this update is likely to:

 - Share a lot of logic with the code of the machine itself,

 - Have no guarantee it will project the state correctly,

-- Need to morph everytime the semantics of the machine change.
+- Need to morph every time the semantics of the machine change.

 Or it could derive the projections from the *outputs* (as described in stage2_), but this would require acquiring (and trusting) the stream of outputs from some